defenseunicorns/delivery-aws-iac/modules/tfstate-backend/README.md

 # AWS tfstate-backend Module

+:warning: WARNING: This module has been moved to its own repository.
+This directory is now deprecated and will be removed in the future.
+Please use [the new repository](https://github.com/defenseunicorns/terraform-aws-tfstate-backend) instead.

 This repository contains Terraform configuration files that create various AWS resources, such as an S3 bucket, a DynamoDB table, and KMS keys.
 These resources are configured to hold store your terraform TFSTATE files.

 ## Examples